16.1. The Vector Properties Dialog

 External plugins you install can optionally add tabs to this dialog.
 Those are not presented in this document.
 Refer to their documentation.

 Share full or partial properties of the layer styles

-Because properties (symbology, label, actions, default values, forms…) of embedded layers (see Nesting Projects) are pulled from the original project file and to avoid changes that may break this behavior, the layer properties dialog is made unavailable for these layers.
+Because properties (symbology, label, actions, default values, forms…) of embedded layers (see Embedding layers from external projects) are pulled from the original project file and to avoid changes that may break this behavior, the layer properties dialog is made unavailable for these layers.

-based on the provider of the layer (format of storage, path, geometry type, data source encoding, extent…);
+based on the provider of the layer: format of storage, geometry type, data source encoding, extent, feature count…

-picked from the filled metadata (access, links, contacts, history…);
+picked from the filled metadata: access, extents, links, contacts, history…